adangert/JoustMania/README.md

 1. a raspberry pi 2 B+
 2. micro SD card for the raspberry pi
-2. 1 to 3 Class 1, Bluetooth 4.0 usb adapters (each adapter can handle 6-7 move controllers)
+2. up to 3, Class 1, Bluetooth 4.0 usb adapters (each adapter can handle 6-7 move controllers)
 3. an external USB sound card
 4. an external battery (the larger the better)
 5. a speaker, preferably portable